Tip: Try Microsoft Forms to create a survey, quiz, or poll.

-If the original owner of a form is no longer with my organization and/or their Microsoft Forms license has been removed, what happens to the data that is associated with the form they created?
+The original owner of a form is no longer with my organization and/or their Microsoft Forms license has been removed.
+What happens to the data that is associated with the form they created?

 What can I use Microsoft Forms for?

 Microsoft Forms is a simple, lightweight app that lets you easily create surveys, quizzes, and polls.
 In educational institutions, it can be used to create quizzes, collect feedback from teachers and parents, or plan class and staff activities.
 In business organizations, it can be used to collect customer feedback, measure employee satisfaction, improve your product or business, or organize company events.

 Who can use Microsoft Forms?